How to Train Your Way to a More Efficient Bladder

 An ideal urinary interval is somewhere between three and four hours.

-Naturally, there’s already a stupid term for workers too shy to go #2 in the office: “workstipation.”
-Right around 70% of Americans got so out of practice at pooping at work (and other public places) that they’re avoiding it entirely, which isn’t a very sound strategy; it just turns you into a smelly hot air balloon.
+There’s a stupid term for workers who are too shy to go #2 in the office: “workstipation.”
+Right around 70% of Americans are so reticent to poop at work (and in other public places) that they avoid it entirely, which isn’t a very sound strategy; it just turns you into a smelly hot air balloon.

 How about #1, though?
 I’ve spoken to friends who specifically treasure their WFH days because they know they can throw back a day’s worth of water, coffee, La Croix, you name it, with no pressure to tamp down their bathroom side quests.
 If they do have to be in the office, meanwhile (or traveling, or going to their kid’s soccer tournament, etc.) they’ll just drink way less.

-Is that a recipe for longterm success, though?
+Fair enough — but is that a recipe for longterm success?
 Should one’s hydration — pretty damn important, if not the Holy Grail that water marketers like to pretend it is — be as hybrid as one’s work schedule?
-Just to accommodate the whims of a bladder?
 What if you could foster a more robust and reliable cadence, to be leaned on in settings both private and public?
-In other words, it is possible to rewire a “small” bladder?
+In other words: it is possible to rewire a “small” bladder?
 Absolutely.
 Start with this guide.

 You’re going to want to keep track of two things: